derb12/pybaselines/docs/algorithms/polynomial.rst

 Selective Masking
 ~~~~~~~~~~~~~~~~~

-Selective masking is the oldest and most basic of the techniques.
+Selective masking is the simplest of the techniques.
 There
 are two ways to use selective masking in pybaselines.

 First, the input dataset can be trimmed/masked (easy to do with numpy) to not